-- NPD shall conduct thorough background investigations of all entry-level and lateral officer candidates to determine if elder abuse, child abuse, domestic violence, and/or sexual assault issues exist. - 2.
+- 1. NPD shall conduct thorough background investigations of all entry-level and lateral officer candidates to determine if elder abuse, child abuse, domestic violence, and/or sexual assault issues exist. - 2.
 NPD may conduct computer criminal checks on employees for possible protection orders. - 3.
 NPD may utilize a truth verification or honesty/integrity assessment during the pre-hire screening process. - 4.
 NPD shall require a psychological examination of all candidates as part of a conditional offer of employment to be performed by an experienced psychologist and/or psychiatrist. - (a) The psychological screening should include looking for indicators of violence or abusive tendencies or behaviors in their background.
 Preemployment psychological tests are the first behavioral observations of the applicant, and they provide a wealth of information. - (b) Pre-employment psychological tests should be considered one tool to assess potential candidates, but it should not be the only assessment considered.
 The goal of the pre-hire screening is to use many assessment tools to form a total picture of the candidate's background and character. - 5.
-NPD shall promote a culture which is supportive of officers' mental health treatment. - (a) Utilization of critical incident stress debriefings and availability of counseling assistance to personnel involved in shootings and other critical incidents. - (b) Publicize the availability of treatment and counseling, including the Employee Assistance Program, within the agency, and assure all personnel seeking assistance of the confidentiality of the procedures. - (b) Early Warning
+NPD shall promote a culture which is supportive of officers' mental health treatment. - (a) Utilization of critical incident stress debriefings and availability of counseling assistance to personnel involved in shootings and other critical incidents. - (b) Publicize the availability of treatment and counseling, including the Employee Assistance Program, within the agency, and assure all personnel seeking assistance of the confidentiality of the procedures.

+(b) Early Warning

-- 1. NPD shall utilize computerized data to track the behavior of law enforcement officers (IAPRO). - (a) Citizen complaints, incidents of use of force, vehicle crashes, inquires, and investigations provide examples of information entered into the early identification system. - (b) NPD Administrative staff will address any concerns identified by the computerized data system (IAPRO). - 2.
-Performance Appraisal should allow for observations of ongoing behavior that may be of concern and should be identified.
+- 1. NPD shall utilize computerized data to track the behavior of law enforcement officers (IAPRO). - (a) Citizen complaints, incidents of use of force, vehicle crashes, inquires, and investigations provide examples of information entered into the early identification system.